Maryborough Railway Station – Victoria Street, Maryborough (03) 5460 4511

 McLandress Square – Clarendon Street, Maryborough

-The town’s civic centre, located on the site of the one of the government camps in the area.
-In the European style the Italianate buildings face a small square, known as McLandress Square.
-The imposing Victorian post office was built in 1877 as a post office, courthouse and sub-treasury.
-The town hall was built in 1887 and the courthouse in 1892-93.
+The town’s civic centre, located on the site of one of the government camps in the area.
+In the European style, the Italianate buildings face a small square, known as McLandress Square.
+The imposing Victorian post office was built in 1877 as a post office, courthouse, and sub-treasury.
+The Maryborough town hall was built in 1887 and the courthouse in 1892-93.

 To the south of Maryborough are four rock wells dug into sandstone by the Jajowurrong people prior to European settlement.
 Head out of town on Derby Rd (towards Ballarat), turn left into Lean St, cross over the railway line, turn right into Stoneham Drive, left into Wells Rd and, after 2 km, take the signposted track left and the wells are 200 metres away.

 Grand Duke Arch at Timor

 The granite arch of the Grand Duke mine is a reminder of the glory days of the gold rush era.
 This mine operated for 27 years between 1869 and 1896, employing 150 men.
 It yielded 6125 Kgs of gold during operations.